Chia-Network/chia-docs/docs/coin-set-model/intro.md

 ### Benefits of the Account Model

 - All logic and state can be stored in one program and one account, simplifying development.
-- It is simple to combine multiple transactions that affect the same dapp in one block.
+- It is simple to combine multiple transactions that affect the same dApp in one block.
 - Users and wallets only have to keep track of one account for all of their balances (although the UTXO model can support this).

 ### Benefits of the Coin Set Model